crossutility/Quantumult-X/rewrite.md

 ```

 ## Modify HTTP response body
-The Content-Length will be auto modified based on the body and encoding.
+The Content-Length will be automatically modified based on the body and encoding.

 - **Absolute URL of HTTP Request to match.**
 ``` text